howallworks/theoryofeverything/docs/theoryofeverything.en.md

 The energy of an object is determined by the number of elementary particles that make up it and the direction of their velocity vector.

 The speed of elementary particles is constant, the condition is necessary in order to comply with the rules of the world (for example, quantization of energy).
-For more information, see the section «[[index.en#Immutability of the speed of elementary particles|Immutability of the speed of elementary particles]]».
+For more information, see the section «[[theoryofeverything.en#Immutability of the speed of elementary particles|Immutability of the speed of elementary particles]]».

 When considering all known types of interaction (gravitational, electromagnetic, strong and weak), the following should be noted.
 All the "transformations" of "elementary" particles of the Standard Model into each other are nothing more than the interaction and exchange of elementary particles - [[Quantum photon.en|quantum photons]] and [[Quantum graviton.en|quantum gravitons]].